 Price

-If price is important to you then the MPC One wins hands down.
-It’s currently a whopping 40% cheaper than the MPC Live II and nearly 70% cheaper than the MPC X. Don’t forget, the MPC One runs the same software and has the same CPU and RAM, so you are definitely getting a lot for your money.
+If price is important to you then the MPC One Plus wins hands down.
+It’s currently a nearly 50% cheaper than the MPC Live II and runs the same software and the same CPU and RAM as the MPC Live 2, so you are definitely getting a lot for your money.

-The MPC Live II sits somewhere in the middle but is still a little overpriced for my liking, especially considering the large number of similarities to the MPC One.
+The MPC Live II sits somewhere in the middle, maybe a little overpriced especially considering it’s ultimately running the same 2GB ram as the MPC One Plus.
 But it is unique with its internal battery and speaker as well as it’s decent I/O.

 Standalone MPC Buyer’s Guide: Conclusion